Know Your Rights Under The False Claims Act

 I have personally devoted considerable effort to ensure that federal employees, who work in a corrupt agency, may utilize the FCA to pursue claims their agency would prefer to ignore.
 See, United States ex rel.
 Maxwell v, Kerr-McGee Oil & Gas Company, 540 F.3d 1180, 1184 (10th Cir.
 2008) (Click here to view); and United States ex rel.
 Little v.
 Shell Exploration & Production Company, 690 F.3d 282, 286 (5th Cir.
 2012) (Click here to view).
 In both decisions, the Tenth Circuit and the Fifth Circuit agreed that federal employees were “persons” who could pursue FCA claims arising from information they learned in the course and scope of their employment.

-What Is The Statute Of Limitation For An FCA Suit?
+What is the Statute of Limitations for An FCA Suit?

 How Much Can You Personally Recover?